MicroEJ/docs/ApplicationDeveloperGuide/nullAnalysis.rst

 MicroEJ Libraries
 -----------------

 Many libraries available on :ref:`central_repository` are annotated with Null Analysis.
-If you are using a library which is not yet annotated, please ask to support@microej.com.
+If you are using a library which is not yet annotated, please contact :ref:`our support team <get_support>`.

 For the benefit of Null Analysis, some APIs have been slightly constrained compared to the Javadoc description.
 Here is are few examples to illustrate the philosophy: